angelsanchez/js-capacity-test/README.md

 - Install NodeJS dependencies: `npm install`
 - Launch the server: `node app.js`
 - Access in your web browser (Google Chrome recommended) to `http://localhost:3000`
-- Try to complete all unfinished parts
+- Try to complete all unfinished parts (you can modify any file, write new functions, create new files, etc...)
 - Send the solved project to `rrhh@intelygenz.com`

 ## Unfinished parts